kolypto/nodejs-missy/README.md

 Source: *lib/util/model.js#Converter*

 `Converter` transparently transparently converts field values to/from the DB format.
-Each field has its own *type handler* defined by the model fields.

 NOTE: `Converter` does not touch fields that are not defined in the model!
 Keep this in mind when working with NoSQL databases as in general documents can contain arbitrary fields.